azavea/raster-vision-marketing-site/README.md

 To compile the code with Tailwind CSS and update on style change, run `npm run compile-css`.

 In another tab, start the server by running `npm start`.
 View at localhost:8000.
 Refresh to see changes.

+As a note, there is no staging site and all GitHub Actions builds (including test branches, PRs, and merges into `master`) will be deployed to the live site.